 Really, if you want to understand exactly what oil painting, on the very highest level, is all about, you can check out some canvases by de schilders Vermeer, Rubens or Van Gogh, or you can work with Old Holland paint and see what you can come up with on your own.

 Maybe they mean it as an introduction to Old Holland quality, which this box set definitely is.
 Be careful, though – once you are introduced, you may never be satisfied with any other oil paints.
-My choice, then, for the best premium oil paints box set overall, and a beautiful product in every way.
+My choice, then, for the best premium oil paint set overall, and a beautiful product in every way.

 My Favorite Oil Paint Set